 DISTRICT ENGINEER DATE

-V: Content of Application
+V: Content of Pre-Construction Notification

+Applicants may email applications to cenae-r@usace.army.mil.
 In addition to the following required information, the applicant must provide additional information as the Corps deems essential to make a public interest determination including, where applicable, a determination of compliance with the Section 404(b)(1) guidelines or ocean dumping criteria.
 Such additional information may include environmental data and information on alternate methods and sites as may be necessary for the preparation of the required environmental documentation.
 For a more comprehensive checklist, go to www.nae.usace.army.mil/missions/regulatory.aspx >> Forms >> Application and Plan Guideline Checklist.
 Please check with the Corps for project-specific requirements.

 Information required for all projects:

 Corps application form (ENG Form 4345) or appropriate state application form (see Section IX, Part B).
+Forms may need to be supplemented to include the information noted below.

-Verification that application materials were submitted to the SHPO/state historical commission and the appropriate tribes (see GC 6).
+A copy of the SHPO/THPO Notification Form (see Section IX) that was submitted to the SHPO and the appropriate THPOs [see GC 6(c)].

-Drawings, sketches, or plans (detailed engineering plans and specifications are not required) that are legible, reproducible (black and white, no color), no larger than 11”x17”, with bar scale.
+Drawings, sketches, or plans (detailed engineering plans and specifications are not required) that are legible, reproducible (color is acceptable, but features must be distinguishable in black and white), no larger than 11”x17”, with bar scale.
 Provide locus map and plan views of the entire property.
 Include:

 All direct, secondary, permanent and temporary impacts.